silnrsi/pysilfont/docs/scripts.md

 dotcenter,dot1     # this glyph has _center anchor
 ```
 would cause `dotabove` to be renamed `dot1` while `dotbelow` and `dotabove` would be deleted.
 Any composite glyphs that reference any of `dotabove`, `dotbelow`, or `dotcenter` will be adjusted to refer to `dot1`.
 The `_below` anchor from `dotbelow` and the `_center` anchor from `dotcenter` will be copied to `dot1` (overwriting any anchors by the same names).

+When there are multiple layers in the UFO, glyphs will be renamed in all layers providing the glyph is in the default layer.
+If the glyph is only in non-default layers the glyph will need renaming manually.

 ---
 ####  psfsetassocfeat